389ds/389ds.github.io/docs/389ds/design/integrate-changelog-database-and-backend-database.md

 Motivation
 ==========

-On masters and hubs the multimaster replication plugin maintains a changelog database containing the changes to be replayed to other servers.
+On suppliers and hubs the multisupplier replication plugin maintains a changelog database containing the changes to be replayed to other servers.
 Historically this was a  separate databse environment, but with the need to write the changelog in the same transaction as the change operation it was changed to use the main database environment.